uabrc/uabrc.github.io/docs/data_management/storage.md

 - Please educate your staff and collaborators about the above permission setups, and any additional ACLs you may have in place, to minimize future challenges.
 - If you have issues with permissions, please contact [Support](../help/support.md#contact-us).
 We can guide you through [Managing Permissions](../workflow_solutions/shell.md#manage-permissions-of-files-and-directores-chmod) and [Managing Group Ownership](../workflow_solutions/shell.md#manage-group-ownership-chgrp).
+- For more information on Lab PIs and users' responsibilities on Cheaha, please visit [users responsibilities](../account_management/cheaha_account.md/#users-responsibilities).

 ## Scratch